 Here are a few other reasons for recovering an ability to break out the Kleenex:

-Crying offers a way to release toxins from the body (like sweating and urinating), it releases the proteins prolactin, adrenocorticotropic hormones and enkephalins.
-These can create a source of pain reduction.
+- Crying (like sweating and urinating) offers a way to release toxins from the body.
+It releases the proteins prolactin, adrenocorticotropic hormones, and enkephalins, which can help to reduce pain.

-In a romantic relationship, if the love bond is strong, when a person finally starts to shed tears, the conversation will often shift towards the deeper emotional aspects of the problem instead of the superficial ones.
-For example, a commonly repeated source of irritation, “You left the toilet seat up AGAIN, damn it!”
-We know it’s never about the actual toilet seat don’t we ladies.
+- In a romantic relationship, if the love bond is strong, when a person finally starts to shed tears, the conversation will often shift toward the deeper emotional aspects of the problem instead of the superficial ones.
+An example of the latter might be the commonly repeated source of irritation: “You left the toilet seat up AGAIN, damn it!”
+We know it’s never about the actual toilet seat, don’t we, ladies?

-Here are some tapping prompts for getting in touch with crying:
+Here are 5 tapping prompts for getting in touch with crying: